unruggable-labs/ENSIPs/ENSIPS/ensip-TBD-4.md

 title: Verified Web Archive (VWA) Contenthash
 status: Idea
 type: ENSRC
-author: Prem Makeig (premm.eth) <premm@unruggable.com>, raffy.eth <raffy@unruggable.com>
+author: Prem Makeig / premm.eth (@nxt3d) <premm@unruggable.com>, raffy.eth <raffy@unruggable.com>
 created: 2024-12-6
 ---

 # Abstract

-This ENSIP extends the `contenthash` field to support the additional content types, data URL and URI, as well as a newly introduced Verfied Web Archive (VWA) content type.
+This ENSIP extends the `contenthash` field to support the newly introduced Verfied Web Archive (VWA) content type.

 # Motivation

 The `contenthash` field has become the standard for using ENS names for decentralized websites and dapps.
 With ENSIP-10 and CCIP-Read (EIP-3668), resolving ENS records from L2s and offchain is now possible, reducing the cost of using the `contenthash` field.
 This makes adopting the [data URL](https://datatracker.ietf.org/doc/html/rfc2397) standard feasible, allowing content like webapps, images, and videos to be stored onchain or offchain.
 While ENS names are traditionally linked with decentralization, CCIP-Read has increased their flexibility, enabling use cases like centralized offchain names.
-However, the `contenthash` field still supports only decentralized storage.
 Data URLs are useful for resolving static content, however, it is not possible to use data URLs for resolving multipage applications.
 This ENSIP introduces a new primitive web format, Verified Web Archive (VWA), specicaly design to allow for multipage web applications to stored onchain and resolved using a ENS name.

 # Specification